Arroyo Formation

-The Arroyo Formation is a geologic formation in Texas.
+The Arroyo Formation, sometimes termed the Lower Clear Fork Formation, is a geologic formation in Texas.
 It preserves fossils dating back to the Kungurian stage of the Permian period.
 It is the lower-most portion of the Clear Fork Group, part of a series of fossiliferous Permian strata in the south-central United States known as the red beds.

 Geology

 The Arroyo Formation is the oldest and most eastern component of the Clear Fork Group.
 It extends in a Northeasterly direction from Concho County up as far north as Wilbarger County.
 North of the Red River in Oklahoma, the equivalent formation is the upper Garber Formation and cave deposits of Richards Spur (formerly Fort Sill).

 Southern area

 The Arroyo Formation was first named by Beede and Waite (1918).
 The type locality was a series of marine limestone, shale, and gypsum deposits cropping out at Los Arroyos (formerly Los Arroyo), a specific arroyo in Runnels County a few miles west of Ballinger.
 Wrather (1917) observed the same geological sequence in Taylor County, although he named it the Abilene Formation, which was a preoccupied name rejected by Beede and Waite (1918).
 At first, Beede and Waite (1918) tentatively placed the Arroyo Formation in the Wichita (or Albany) Stage/Group, rather than the overlying Clear Fork Stage/Group.
 Subsequent authors, starting with Sellars (1932), have considered the Arroyo Formation the basal part of the Clear Fork Group.
 Olson (1989) called the portion of the Arroyo Formation below the Salt Fork of the Brazos River the "Southern area", contrasting it with the extensively studied "Classic area" further north.

 "Southern area" deposits found north of Runnels County preserve a series of terrestrial mudstone layers interspersed with several distinct intervals of marine limestone, four of which having been named.
 These four limestone intervals are, from stratigraphically lowest to highest, the Rainey, Lytle, Kirby Lake, and Standpipe Limestones.
 The composition and appearance of these limestones can be variable, with some localities having fine-grained layers and others being practically marine conglomerate.
 These four limestone layers do not persist in the entirety of the "Southern Area", with the Standpipe Limestone terminating just north of Abilene.
 This makes it difficult to distinguish the boundary between the Arroyo and Vale Formation north of Taylor County, where it occurs shortly after the top of the Standpipe Limestone.